Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Introduction

 \begin{conjecture}[Havet, Reed, Stein, and Wood~\cite{HRSW}] Let $m\in \mathbb N$.
 If a graph has maximum degree at least $m$ and minimum degree at least $\lfloor \frac{2m}{ 3} \rfloor$ then it contains every tree with $m$ edges as a subgraph. \end{conjecture}

 The conjecture holds if the minimum degree condition is replaced by $(1-\gamma)m$, for a tiny but explicit\footnote{Namely, $\gamma=200^{-30}$.} constant $\gamma$, and it also holds if the maximum degree condition is replaced by a large function\footnote{Namely, $f(m)=(m+1)^{2m+6}+1$.} in $m$~\cite{HRSW}.

-An approximate version of the conjecture holds for bounded degree trees and dense host graphs~\cite{BPS}.
+Moreover, an approximate version of the conjecture holds for bounded degree trees and dense host graphs~\cite{BPS}.
+Such an approximate version even holds for a generalised form of Conjecture \ref{conj1}, where the bound on the minimum degree is allowed to be any value between $\frac m2$ and $\frac{2m}3$, with the maximum degree obeying a corresponding bound between $2m$ and $m$ (see~\cite{BPS3} for details).

-As further evidence we shall prove, in this paper and its companion paper~\cite{brucemaya2}, that Conjecture~\ref{conj1} holds for sufficiently large $m$, under the additional assumption that the graph has $m+1$ vertices, i.e., when we are looking for a spanning tree.
+As further evidence for Conjecture~\ref{conj1} we shall prove, in this paper and its companion paper~\cite{brucemaya2}, that the conjecture holds for sufficiently large~$m$, under the additional assumption that the host graph has $m+1$ vertices, i.e., we are looking for a spanning tree.
 That is, building on the results from the present paper, we will show the following theorem in~\cite{brucemaya2}.

 \begin{theorem} $\!\!${\rm\bf\cite{brucemaya2}} There is an $m_0\in\mathbb N$ such that for every $m \ge m_0$ every graph on $m+1$ vertices which has minimum degree at least $\lfloor\frac{2m}3\rfloor$ and a universal vertex contains every tree $T$ with $m$ edges as a subgraph. \end{theorem}